Keerthi-Rapolu/langgraph-data-quality-copilot/README.md

 # 🐙 LangGraph Data Quality Copilot (Local LLM + DuckDB)

-Imagine this.

-You just got a CSV from “somewhere” (email, S3 export, vendor drop, quick extract).
+You get a CSV from somewhere — an email, a vendor export, a quick pull.
-You *know* it’s going to have duplicates, missing values, weird ranges…
+You expect missing values, duplicates, and odd ranges.
-But you don’t want to spend your evening writing 20 validation queries.

-So I built a copilot.

-This project is a **local-first Data Quality agent** that:
-1) loads a dataset into DuckDB
-2) profiles the data like a curious analyst
-3) asks a local LLM (Ollama) to propose quality rules
-4) validates those rules against the dataset
-5) produces a human-readable report you can share
+Instead of writing manual validation queries, this project lets the data describe its own quality rules.

+This is a local-first data quality workflow that profiles a dataset, generates validation rules using a local LLM, runs checks in DuckDB, and produces a readable report.

-No cloud keys needed.
+No cloud setup.
 No paid APIs.
-Just **you + your laptop**.

 ---